 Though Avicenna may have provided the most thorough ancient information on Nigella sativa, Hippocrates and Dioscorides also mentioned it in their texts.
 And the Bible describes it as the “curative black cumin” (Isaiah 28:25, 27 NKJV).

 The seeds were used in foods and poultices.
 They were also ground to powder.
-But the golden oil of the seeds was also extracted and consumed.
-And as we’ve found, there are healthy oils and not-so-healthy oils.
-Golden seed oil has been found to contain unsaturated fatty acids, namely linoleic and gamma-linolenic acids, which are essential for a healthy immune system, putting it in the healthy group.
+But the golden oil of the black seeds was also extracted and consumed.

-The mounting research on Nigella sativa and diabetes
+The mounting research on Nigella sativa and blood sugar

-Type 2 diabetes is considered one of the most preventable diseases.
+Type 2 diabetes is considered preventable.
 That doesn’t mean it’s easy to do so.
-Many conditions can contribute to the disease and make it harder to reverse, including obesity, hypertension and metabolic syndrome.
+Many conditions can contribute to it and make it harder to reverse, including obesity, hypertension and metabolic syndrome.

 But there is quite a bit of published research that indicates Nigella sativa could help.
 Here are few with impressive findings: